tommy-mitchell/meow/readme.md

 By default, the argument `5` in `$ foo 5` becomes a string.
 Enabling this would infer it as a number.

+Also applies to flags without explicit types.
+By default, `--count 42` remains as the string `'42'`.
+With `inferType: true`, it becomes the number `42`.

 ##### booleanDefault

 Type: `boolean | undefined`\